AMSC-24-25/09-mc-09-mc/README.md

 ## Ising Model application

-The 2D Ising model is a fundamental tool used to simulate the behavior of magnetic materials and phase transitions.
+The 2D Ising model is a tool used to simulate the behavior of magnetic materials and phase transitions.
 It operates on a square lattice grid, where each intersection point—or lattice site—carries a spin that can be in one of two states: up (+1) or down (−1).

 Estimating quantities like the specific heat per particle involves integrating over all possible configurations of the system.
 However, it's difficult to sample from the probability distribution over the possible states of the system.
 To overcome this, we employ a modified Metropolis-Hastings algorithm, with the following key adaptations: